 We think about sustainability in everything we do.
-In this post, we’ll go through some of the efforts we’re taking to be an eco-friendly small business you can be proud to work with.
+In this post, we’ll outline the efforts we’re taking to be an eco-friendly small business you’ll be proud to support.

 Carbon Neutral and Carbon Offset Online Data and Shipping

 100% Carbon-Neutral Website Hosting

 We’re proud to report that both platforms are powered 100% by renewable energy.
 These are the sites that enable our sales on the internet.
 Etsy has released an ambitious Ecological Impact Plan and has pledged to be Net Zero by 2030, and Shopify’s data centers – and therefore our website – are already 100% carbon-neutral.
 In addition to its carbon-neutral data storage, Shopify has a commitment to becoming carbon-negative, with plans underway for LEED-certified offices and carbon-neutral operations.

 100% Carbon-Offset Shipping